SAVE THE DATE! UPCOMING EVENTS

 trade professionals on wines from the Rioja region.
 Email us your questions or comments at:

-WELCOME TO RIOJA BUILDS RETAIL, A NEWSLETTER FOR THE OFF-PREMISE TRADE BROUGHT TO YOU BY VIBRANT RIOJA.
-We will be presenting news, trends and ideas to help you build your business.
-We will cover anything in relation to the wine industry and the beverage retail business as a whole.
+WELCOME TO RIOJA BUILDS RESTAURANTS, A NEWSLETTER FOR THE ON-PREMISE TRADE BROUGHT TO YOU BY VIBRANT RIOJA.
+We will be presenting news, trends and ideas to help you build your on-premise business.
+We will cover anything in relation to the wine industry and the food-service business as a whole.
 Then, we’ll bring it straight to you in short, concise bites that are aimed to help.

 WINEFUTURE – RIOJA 2009